Arrays and Lists in SQL Server

 This means that these while these tests give us some information, there are also pieces missing.
 The numbers should be informative enough to tell us how fast or slow the methods as such are.
 But they do not tell us how they will work with your tables, and nor do they say much about how they will work under load.
 Indeed, I did run multi-threaded tests this time, but the results of those tests are fairly inconclusive, not the least because of the poor choice of hardware.

 Thus, if you need top performance, you need to conduct your own tests with your tables, preferably on a production-class machine.
-You should also decide whether you want parallelism or not and make sure you turn of parallelism if this is not desired.
+You should decide whether you want parallelism or not and make sure you turn of parallelism if this is not desired.
 You should also conduct your tests under load, for instance running tests with parallel clients hammering the server.

 I like to stress that you cannot use the results in this appendix to compare with my previous tests for SQL 2005 or SQL 2000.
 There are differences in the test setup, and I have used different hardware this time.

 All stored procedures, user-defined functions and the test script are available through links in this appendix.
 Please contact me, if you also want the test data.
-This is 50 MB in zipped format, why I have not made it available for download.
+This is 50 MB in zipped format, which explains why I have not made it available for download.

 The Contenders

 For this suite of tests, I did not include the really slow methods and the poorly performing unpack_with_union and unpack_with_insert.
 I also excluded minor variations that I had in the tests in 2006 to test some special tweak.
 As with the old tests, I've have run tests for more methods that I present here, but I've excluded methods that performed less well, or were just a variation of some other method.
-Still there are 31 different methods, falling into 12 groups.
+Still there are 34 different methods, falling into 12 groups.

 I have given each method that I've tested a name, and I will use these names as a convenient short-hand notation.
-Throughout the appendix, these names appear as links and if you click the link, you will be brought to page with the test procedures for the method in questions, and these pages in their turn have links to tested functions.
+Throughout the appendix, these names appear as links and if you click the link, you will be brought to a page with the test procedures for the method in questions, and these pages in their turn have links to the tested functions.
 Thus, in this way you can see exactly what I have tested.

-Here are the 31 methods, listed in alphabetic order, and with a thicker line separating different groups of methods.
+Here are the 34 methods, listed in alphabetic order, and with a thicker line separating different groups of methods.

 CLR$FIXFixed-length format, implemented with the CLR.